International student support

 Main Building Room 34

-English Language Teaching and Support Unit (academic support - ELTSU)
+English Language Teaching and Support Unit (ELTSU) and Academic English Support

 Our English Language Teaching and Support Unit (ELTSU) provide high-quality programmes to prepare and equip international students with the necessary skills to enable them to study at higher education.